p91g/patrick-moore.github.io/_pages/about.md

 I have experience with web scraping and preprocessing large datasets.
 I've also honed my skills with interpreting statistical models, training machine learning (ML) models and applying optimisation algorithms.

-During my PhD, I applied statistical techniques that captured the complexities, including non-linear effects and spatial dependency, of data sampled across multiple cities to generate a single model.
+During my PhD, I applied statistical techniques that captured the complexities, including non-linear effects, of data sampled across multiple cities to generate a single model.
 The purpose was to make statements applicable to other cities and to make reliable predictions for potential docking station locations.

-I am fascinated with comparing the results of statistical models to ML algorithms, exploring both their accuracy and explainability.
+I am fascinated by the influence of the built environment on how we live in cities.
+I have developed clusters that bring together indicators of land use and connectivity to describe urban morphology.
+These form a unique component of my research in explaining demand for bikeshare.

 To apply my predictive model results, I designed several optimisation solutions to allocate bikeshare stations.
 I used an evolutionary algorithm, incoporating built environment data to improve system efficiency and enhance user demand.